dwinston/terminusdb-docs/md/terminusx/start-with-a-client.md

 #### Code: Query documents using WOQL

-Query documents using Web Object Query Language (WOQL) to get same result given by the above example.
+Query documents using Web Object Query Language (WOQL) to get the same result given by the above example.
 You can find more about WOQL [here](explanation/explanation-woql).

 <!-- tabs:start -->